cloudmesh-community/hid-sp18-511/project-paper/README.md

-# Automated Spark Cluster Deployment on AWS EC2
+# Automated Spark Cluster Deployment on AWS EC2 using Ansible

 hid-sp18-511